Effie13/MovieRama-FrontEnd/README.md

 To start the project:

 When in CMD, type
-    npm run dev
+    npm install (to install node modules, not included due to size) npm run dev

 This runs node ./index.js simultaneously with some gulp tasks to watch for changes in JS and SCSS files, so that they are recompiled in real time if needed.